-Examples of past projects include: Partnering with a youth organization to draft Police in Schools: Student Perceptions of School Resource Officers and drafting an Amicus brief filed in the Washington Supreme Court; representing youth in probation violation, sentencing and school discipline hearings; conducting focus groups with youth who were previously incarcerated; educating youth in detention and attending school board and community meetings.
+Examples of past projects include: Partnering with a youth organization to draft Police in Schools: Student Perceptions of School Resource Officers and drafting an Amicus brief filed in the Washington Supreme Court; representing youth in probation violation, sentencing and school discipline hearings; conducting focus groups with youth who were previously incarcerated; working on juvenile re-entry issues; educating youth in detention and attending school board and community meetings.

 Seattle attorney Jeff Robinson recently addressed a gathering at the University Of Washington School Of Law.
 It had been just over a week since a Ferguson, Missouri grand jury decided not to indict Officer Darren Wilson in the death of Michael Brown.

 A new bill will be proposed this week in the Washington state Legislature that aims to limit access to the criminal records of juvenile offenders.